 Virginia General Warranty Deed Form

-A Virginia general warranty deed is a real property transfer document through which a seller guarantees to the buyer that they hold a valid title with no encumbrances.
-The document states that the grantor will defend the grantee against all claims (liens, encumbrances, delinquent taxes) if any should be found after the deed’s recording.
+A Virginia general warranty deed is a document through which a seller transfers real estate and guarantees to the buyer that they hold a valid title with no encumbrances.
+The document states that the grantor will defend the grantee against any claims (liens, encumbrances, delinquent taxes) found after the deed’s recording.

-A Virginia general warranty deed is a real property transfer document through which a seller guarantees to the buyer that they hold a valid title with no encumbrances.
-The document states that the grantor will defend the grantee against all claims (liens, encumbrances, delinquent taxes) if any should be found after the deed’s recording.
+A Virginia general warranty deed is a document through which a seller transfers real estate and guarantees to the buyer that they hold a valid title with no encumbrances.
+The document states that the grantor will defend the grantee against any claims (liens, encumbrances, delinquent taxes) found after the deed’s recording.

 1. Home »